-Are you always in overdraft on your bank account?
+Are you always in your bank account overdraft?
 An overdraft can be useful, but it can become an expensive problem if you start relying on it and don't pay it back.
 So here's the moneyfacts.co.uk 7-step guide to getting, and staying, overdraft free…

 We all get a bank statement, whether it's a good old fashioned paper copy, or an online version.
 But how often do you actually read it?